lambdaclass/cairo-vm_in_go/README.md

 ##### ComputeOp1Addr

-It computes the address of `Op1` based on  the `Op0` operand and the kind of Address the instruction has for `Op1`, If its address is `Op1SrcFp` it calculates the direction from Fp register, if it is `Op1SrcAp` then if calculates it if from Ap register.
-If it is an immediate then checks if the offset 2 is 1 and calculates it from the `Pc`.
-Finally if its an `Op1SrcOp0` it checks the `Op0` and calculates the direction from it.
-Then if performs and addition or a substraction if the `Off2` is negative or positive.
+It computes the address of `Op1` based on  the `Op0` operand and the kind of Address the instruction has for `Op1`.
+- If its address is `Op1SrcFp` it calculates the direction from Fp register.
+- if it is `Op1SrcAp` then if calculates it if from Ap register.
+- If it is an immediate then checks if the offset 2 is 1 and calculates it from the `Pc`.
+- Finally if its an `Op1SrcOp0` it checks the `Op0` and calculates the direction from it.

+Then it performs and addition or a substraction if the `Off2` is negative or positive.

 ```go
 func (run_context RunContext) ComputeOp1Addr(instruction Instruction, op0 *memory.MaybeRelocatable) (memory.Relocatable, error) {